 “Of course, Tim.
 Your being there should help heal his heart.”

 Mom and Molly speak with the Stones when they come to pick me up.
 John Boy is to be moved by private jet.
 I can stay at their family apartment on Central Park West.
 I tell the twins what has happened, so they can tell ‘Gator and anyone else who asks.
 They’re jealous I get to go to New York.
-I promised to be back by Monday.
+I promise to be back by Monday.

 The hospital is in Washington Heights, near Columbia University.
 Jack sleeps the entire trip from Iowa.
 His fever is 102 degrees on arrival, high but not dangerous.
 I sit with him and translate his answers to many medical questions.

 Once he is settled and asleep, I call Andy, hoping he will visit, leaving a message with his assistant.
 The assistant, Blair, remembers me and is very flirty.
 I promise to visit the Factory Downtown.

 I’m dozing when Andy arrives.
 John Boy sits up as Andy sits on his bed.
 I translate John Boy’s side of the conversation.